NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/SlicerVRInteraction/README.md

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.
 If there are specific steps that you could not complete then you can describe them here, too. -->

-1. Fixed 3D pinch interaction in [commit](https://github.com/KitwareMedical/SlicerVirtualReality/commit/49f1896d652c6b27051cd41e8244b52cd28c2dab)
+1. Fixed 3D pinch interaction in commit [SlicerVirtualReality@49f1896d6](https://github.com/KitwareMedical/SlicerVirtualReality/commit/49f1896d652c6b27051cd41e8244b52cd28c2dab)
 2. Rebased the GUI widgets branch into a [new branch](https://github.com/cpinter/SlicerVirtualReality/tree/gui-widget-20230612)
+3. Fixed loopup of `vtk_openvr_actions.json` and `vtk_openvr_binding_*.json` files for both build and install tree.
+See commit [SlicerVirtualReality@a4d465b73](https://github.com/KitwareMedical/SlicerVirtualReality/commit/a4d465b7321a6cdd2e0c3aa85eb04899be471b17) integrated through [PR-117](https://github.com/KitwareMedical/SlicerVirtualReality/pull/117)

 # Illustrations